asiminah/asiminah.github.io/_projects/fordham-applied-calc.md

 ---
 layout: page
-title: MATH 1206 Calculus I
+title: MATH 1203 Applied Calculus I
-description: This is the Fall 2025 class webpage for Sections L01 and L02 of MATH 1206 Calculus I at Fordham.
+description: This is the Fall 2026 class webpage for Sections L01 of MATH 1203 Applied Calculus I at Fordham.
 img:
 importance: 2
 category: Fordham
 ---

-## Welcome to MATH 1206: Calculus I!
+## Welcome to MATH 1203: Applied Calculus I!

+NEED TO EDIT THE REST

 **Course description:** This calculus course is intended for science and math majors.
 Topics include limits; continuity; intermediate value theorem; derivatives; mean value theorem; applications such as curve sketching, optimization, related rates, linear approximation, and differentials; antiderivatives; Riemann sums; definite integrals; the Fundamental Theorem of Calculus; substitution rule; inverse functions and their derivatives; and logarithmic and exponential functions.